 The program begins with a two-day retreat at the DuBose Conference Center in Monteagle, Tennessee.
 Through various activities, a personality analysis, self-assessment and the perceptions of your classmates, you will learn a great deal about your leadership attributes and those of your classmates.
 Participants may dress casual for the fall retreat; however, be aware photos will be used for PR/website.
-The retreat is scheduled for September 18-19, 2015.
+The retreat is scheduled for September 13-14, 2019.

 1-Day Mid-Year Retreat

 This one-day retreat is a “follow-up” to the opening two-day retreat.
 Usually held at Volunteer State Community College in Gallatin in late January, at this retreat you will review the information that has been presented to you about the community and each other.
 You will also hear from community leaders who have played significant roles in the development of Sumner County.
-The retreat is tentatively scheduled for January 16, 2016.
+The retreat is tentatively scheduled for January 11, 2019.

 Monthly Educational Sessions

-Wednesday, October 14, 2015
+Wednesday, October 16, 2019

 Sumner County History and Government

-(Off pattern to accommodate Sumner County Schools Fall Break.)
+(Off pattern to accommodate Sumner County Schools Fall Break)

-Wednesday, November 11, 2015
+Wednesday, November 13, 2019

-Wednesday, December 9, 2015
+Wednesday, December 11, 2019

-Wednesday, February 10, 2016
+Wednesday, February 12, 2020

-Wednesday, March 9, 2016
+Wednesday, March 11, 2020

-Wednesday, April 13, 2016
+Wednesday, April 8, 2020

-Wednesday, May 11, 2016
+Wednesday, May 13, 2020

 Participants are required to attend additional activities during the program.
 Activities range from attending City/County Governmental Meetings to shadowing a Police Officer during their regular shift.
-Each member must also become familiar with and participate in a human-service agency program.
-Class members will give presentations on their chosen human-service agency.

 The program concludes with a Leadership Summer graduation ceremony and reception.
-In order to graduate from the Leadership Sumner program each participant must attend both retreats and at least eight of the monthly educational sessions.
+In order to graduate from the Leadership Sumner program each participant must attend both retreats and at least eight of the nine monthly educational sessions.
 Family members and friends of the graduates, as well as city and county leaders are invited and encouraged to attend the graduation ceremony.
 Absenteeism will result in your being unable to participate in graduation with your class.
 In order to be able to graduate with the next year’s class, you will be required to make up classes missed the following year or you will be dropped.
 Upon the completion of the Program, many of Leadership Sumner's graduates go on to further their education and knowledge on a broader scale by participating in the Leadership Middle Tennessee Program.